CUH Logo

 Stress incontinence (SI) is usually more common in girls than in boys but it can affect any child at any age.

-The symptoms are leakage of urine (either a dribble or full emptying of the bladder) during an activity which places ‘stress’ or pressure on the internal pelvic floor muscles such as coughing, laughing, and jumping etc.
+The symptoms are leakage of urine (either a dribble or full emptying of the bladder) during activities such as coughing, laughing, and jumping, which place ‘stress’, or pressure, on the internal pelvic floor muscles.

 Anatomy of the pelvic floor muscles (PFMs)